babelfish-for-postgresql/babelfish_project_website/README.md

 -  Assume that the user has experience using PostgreSQL; many Babelfish users have SQL Server experience, but haven't used PostgreSQL.
 -  Use jargon or slang - whether marketing, developer, or internal terms
 -  Use colloquialisms or regionally understood expressions (that may or may not be known to other Babelfish users)
--  Documentation shouldn't include future plans; that information should be in a product roadmap.
+-  Documentation shouldn't include future plans; that information belongs in a product roadmap.

 The Babelfish project supports an environment of diversity and equity.
 In the interest of promoting inclusivity,